Buttermilk Currant Scones

 I’m preparing for Thanksgiving and for my sole visitor, my father, who loves a proper English scone.

-What I am certain about, however, is that after one bite, my father will tell me that what I have served him is not in fact a proper British scon.
-And then he’ll proceed to devour two or three, slathering each with lemon cream, uttering mumbles of approval all along the way.
+Unfortunately, I am fairly certain these currant scones are not proper by any British standards.
+And I know that after one bite, my father will in fact tell me that what I have served him is not a proper British scon.
+And I have no doubt he’ll then proceed to devour two or three, slathering each with butter and jam, uttering mumbles of approval all along the way.

 I can’t wait.